 pi@raspberrypi:~ $

-In the above command nothing is returned indicating my hunch the symbols are not present (exported/available) in the Pi Kernel.
+The command does not return anything.
+This indicates that my hunch was correct that the symbols are not there (exported/available) in the Pi Kernel.

 [ 252.661876] usb 1-1.3: reset low-speed USB device number 4 using dwc_otg